gandrala-rishika/SmartWardrobe/README.md

 - HTML5 for page structure
 - JavaScript for functionality
 - JSX for UI components
-- Netlify for Frontend deployment
+- Render for Frontend deployment

 ## Quick Start Guide